meherbejaoui/meherbejaoui.github.io/_posts/2021-04-30-kmeans-clustering-and-similarity-visualization-of-constitutions.md

 As we can see, the constitutions pertain to different countries from around the world, with different systems of government.
 Some nations from the list are monarchies, others are republics.
 Some have a unitary government, while others are federal.
 And the differences extend to the legislature as well.
 It is, in fact, a diverse collection.
+But, we should keep in mind that most of these constitutions are translated from their respective native languages.
+The original meaning in each document may not be conveyed with the same degree of accuracy.

 ***
 ## Text processing and exploratory analysis